-Joy Division‘s lead singer Ian Curtis took his own life on the eve of the band’s first US tour in 1980.
+Joy Division‘s lead vocalist Ian Curtis took his own life on the eve of the band’s first US tour.
 The band rebranded as New Order – taking their name from a newspaper article titled The People’s New Order of Kampuchea.
 They added Gillian Gilbert, the girlfriend of drummer Stephen Morris, on keyboards and guitar, while guitarist Bernard Sumner took over as lead singer.

 New Order Album Reviews

 The change from the gloom of Joy Division to the more upbeat sounds of New Order singles like ‘True Faith’ and ‘World in Motion’ wasn’t instantaneous.
 New Order’s debut Movement is clearly transitional – instrumentally, it’s very similar to the post-punk of Joy Division with Morris’ robotic drumming and Hook’s bass as the lead instrument, as well as Martin Hannett’s production.
 The sound is sweetened by Gilbert’s synths, but the key difference is the vocals.
 Sumner and Hook take over on lead vocals – while they both use a low register, they don’t have Curtis’ gloomy gravitas, and their lyrics aren’t as chilling.